mkaszubowski/reefpoints/source/posts/patterns-from-composable-helpers.md

 ```

 Let's start with the `compute` function on lines 12-17.
-It expects a `targetObject` and `propertyPath` param, which stand for the object you wan't to get the given property from.
+It expects a `targetObject` and `propertyPath` param, which stands for the object you wan't to get the given property from.
 These params are set as properties on the helper itself each time `compute` is called.
 Finally the `compute` function returns the `content` property.
 This will be the result of getting the `propertyPath` from the `targetObject`.

 ## Why not just return the given property from the target object?